aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

             # EST protocol profile name.
             protocol_name: <str>

             # Renewal time in seconds.
+EOS default is 7200 seconds (2 hours).
             renewal: <int; 1-4294967295>

             # Parameters of the distinguished name and subject alternative name for the CSR.